-- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, distributed as indicated below, with a minimum grade of C in each course, - no more than one course may "double count" toward multiple minors, - 6 credits must be completed at IU Indianapolis, - to declare the minor, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-major- form.html
+- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, distributed as indicated below, with a minimum grade of C in each course,

+- no more than one course may "double count" toward multiple minors, - 6 credits must be completed at IU Indianapolis. - to declare the minor, complete the School of Liberal Arts online declaration form here. - Only one minor can be earned from the Sociology department (Criminology, Medical Sociology, or Sociology).

-• SOC-R 100: Introduction to Sociology (3 cr.)
+SOC-R 100: Introduction to Sociology (3 cr.)